 Four Roses, Makers Mark, Jim Beam etc.

-Bottles we recommend having neat or in a Old Fashioned:
+Bottles we recommend having neat or in an Old Fashioned:

 Four Roses Small Batch, Buffalo Trace, Woodford Reserve

-Exactly like many of the other basis spirits Bourbon’s invention if full of rumors and not many facts.
-One goes that the religious minister Elijah Craig was the first distiller in Kentucky who distilled through oak casks in the early 18oo’s.
-Oak casks is very important making bourbon and is one of the rules in order for it to be called bourbon.
-Aged in the oak will give the flavour, taste and color of the spirit.
+Exactly like many of the other basis spirits Bourbon's invention if full of rumours and not many facts.
+One goes that the religious minister Elijah Craig was the first distiller in Kentucky who distilled through oak casks in the early 18oo's.
+Oak casks are very important making bourbon and are one of the rules in order for it to be called bourbon.
+Aged in the oak will give the flavour, taste and colour of the spirit.

 Since 1964 Bourbons has to be made in the US.
 In 1964 Congress declared it "Americas Native Spirit".
 95 % of all Bourbons are made in the state Kentucky in the US.
 Locally the father of the spirit is known to be Jacob Spears who was the first to officially put the term "Bourbon Whiskey" on his products.